Bert Deacon

 Deacon was held in extremely high regard throughout the league for his quality key position play in the years immediately following the war.
 In 1945, despite having played only half of the season, the Age sportswriter Percy Beames lauded Deacon's "great versatility and sustained brilliance through each game", and said he was perhaps the best key player since the early days of Laurie Nash.
 Deacon was also noted as a very fair player, and one of the few remembered for gentlemanly behaviour in the notoriously violent 1945 VFL Grand Final – when he helped his 17-year-old opponent Ron Clegg, who had been concussed in a behind-the-play incident, first to face the right direction to take a free kick, then to protect him from joining the outbreaking violence.

 Deacon struggled with injuries in his last couple of years with Carlton.
 He left Carlton after the 1951 season, Deacon returned to Preston as captain-coach.
-He retired as a player after 1953, and continued as non-playing coach until he end of 1956.
+He retired as a player after 1953, and continued as non-playing coach until the end of 1956.
 He later served as Carlton vice-president and club secretary.

 He is the centre half back in Carlton's official 'Team of the Century', and was one of the inaugural players elevated to Legend status in the Carlton Football Club Hall of Fame in 1997.

 Off the field, Deacon worked for many years for long-serving VFL and Carlton president Sir Kenneth Luke.